-COURSE OBJECTIVES

-To make students understand basics of

-CS01: advertising.

-CS02: To make students understand basics of media.

-CS03: To impart basic knowledge on media planning.

-To impart basic knowledge on Sales

-CS04: Management.

-To give basic ideas on Sales Force Management/
+- To make students understand basics of advertising. - To make students understand basics of media. - To impart basic knowledge on media planning. - To impart basic knowledge on Sales Management. - To give basic ideas on Sales Force Management/ Planning.

-CS05: Planning.

-COURSE

-OUTCOMES

-Students will be able to understand the various types of
+CO1: Understand the various types of advertisements.

-C01: ads.

-C02: Students will be able to understand the significance of various ad media.
+CO2: Understand the significance of various ad media.

-C03: Students will be able to prepare Ad Copy.
+CO3: Be able to prepare advertisement copy.

-Students will be able to understand the significance of media
+CO4: Identify and understand the significance of media management.

-C04: management.

-C05: Students will be able to apply decision making skills.
+CO5: Exhibit decision making skills.